rameyjm7/rf-signal-intelligence/README.md

 # What does the SW do?
 After the application starts, it will create a model if one isn't present, train it, validate it, then save itself for next run

+Look under the RNN folder for two models I'm experimenting with

 # GPU Information
 To use with a GPU:
 https://www.tensorflow.org/install/source#gpu